A few weeks ago, I visited the Etsy forums.

 Our internal analysis found that Favorites do not actually correlate with sales…

-That’s really interesting Etsy!
+That’s really interesting, Etsy!
 If this is the case, then it totally makes sense to encourage sellers to look at other metrics.

 However, did their research take into account the prevalent practice of sellers “favoriting” each other’s items, such as in Team promotional games?
 Did they separate sellers and non-sellers?
-They didn’t say, so I’d take this claim with a tiny grain of sale.
+They didn’t say, so I’d take this claim with a tiny grain of salt.

 But they are right that if you’re struggling to get consistent sales, the first number you should focus on is visits, visits, visits!